kmesh-net/website/docs/application-layer/try-service-entry.md

 sleep-9454cc476-86vgb      1/1     Running   0          5m
 ```

-## Configure Service Entry and Routing Rules
+## Configure Service Entry

-Now we will create a Service Entry to define an external service and configure a VirtualService to route traffic to the internal service.
+We will create a Service Entry to define a virtual external service that actually routes traffic to the httpbin service inside the cluster:

-Apply the following configuration:

 ```bash
 kubectl apply -f - <<EOF